Research output per year

 I teach mostly courses on environmental politics (especially climate change), political economy, and global governance.
 I have also taught at various times in my career general courses in International Relations, Introduction to Political Science, research design courses, and a course on Social Network Analysis in politics.

-I have also supervised 6 postdoctoral fellows.
+I have also supervised 5 postdoctoral fellows to completion with three also at the moment.
 Four of these are now established academics, in Egypt, the US, and Canada.
 One works for a research NGO and the other is in the Canadian federal govenment.

-I currently have 5 PhD students still at the University of Ottawa, and co-supervise one in Manchester.
+I currently have 4 PhD students at Manchester.

-I am particularly keen to supervise students working on various aspects of climate change politics.
+I can only really offer to supervise students working on the aspects of climate change politics close to my existing research.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):